 Open Loop tokens are typically paired with an Account-Based back-office system to calculate the correct fare for a rider based on the travel patterns captured by the token’s use within the transit network.

+Open Loop is the term used for describing open tokens that work outside of a transit system, such as contactless bank cards and mobile payments, to enable people to travel on public transport.
 This simplifies the experience for the passenger, as there is no longer a need to queue for a ticket, and reduces the cost of fare collection for the transit provider as it no longer needs to issue and manage the fare media.